-In marketing, user-generated content (also known as UGC or consumer-generated content) refers to content related to your brand that’s created by someone who’s not an official representative of your business.
-It could be a social media update, a review, a video, a podcast, or a number of any other types.
-If it involves your brand, and none of your employees or affiliates created it, it’s user-generated content.
+In marketing, user-generated content (UGC) refers to content created by someone who is not an official representative of your business.
+It could be a social media update, review, video, podcast, etc. If the content involves your brand, and none of your employees or affiliates created it, it’s user-generated content.

 What makes user-generated content so effective?

-Unfortunately for us, marketers and advertisers are inherently untrustworthy.
-We’re tasked with positioning products and services in their best light, and in the process, we omit details that may negatively impact consumer buying decisions (and sometimes we take it a little too far).
+Unfortunately for us, marketers and advertisers are inherently seen as untrustworthy.
+When positioning products and services in their best light, and in the process, we may omit details or enhance images to impact consumer buying decisions.

-He also says that marketers have to “incorporate UGC into each step of the customer journey — not just the product page.”
-If you have yet to do that, take some tips from brands who have:
+That’s why marketers need to incorporate UGC into each step of the customer journey, not just the product page.
+If you have yet to do that, here are some tips from brands that successfully use UGC.

-While UGC can be used effectively throughout the customer journey, one of the places it has the most impact is on the product page.
-The team at Dune London discovered that after adding shoppable Instagram photos to their website, which featured real customers wearing and accessorizing their offerings.
+While UGC can be used effectively throughout the customer journey, one of the places it has the most impact is on your main website.
+Samba bedding features user videos on their website to show potential customers the impact better sleep (thanks to Samba) can have on their lives.

-Before they buy, though, Warby-Parker encourages trial wearers to post photos of themselves to social media with the hashtag #warbyhometryon.
-Currently, the result is 20,446 Instagram posts featuring people looking for, and giving advice on, which Warby-Parker frames to choose.
+Before they buy, Warby Parker encourages trial wearers to post photos of themselves to social media with the hashtag #warbyhometryon.
+The result is 23,934 Instagram posts (to date) featuring people looking for and giving advice on which Warby Parker frames to choose.